-This level of criteria for assessing manufacturing readiness is characterized by identification of manufacturing concepts.
-Typically, this includes identification and broad-based studies that address analysis of material and process approaches, material effects and availability, potential supply chains, needed workforce skillsets, potential future investments, etc. Manufacturing and quality potential future requirements are identified and analyzed.
+This level of criteria for assessing manufacturing readiness is characterized by identification of describing the application of new manufacturing concepts.
+Applied research translates basic research into solutions for broadly defined military needs.
+Typically, this level of readiness includes identification and broad-based, paper studies that address, and analysis of material and process approaches, material effects and availability, potential supply chains, needed workforce skillsets, potential future investments, etc. Manufacturing and quality potential future requirements are identified and analyzed.
 An understanding of manufacturing feasibility and risk is emerging.